KEY TAKEAWAYS

 How can small businesses in Canada manage company health insurance plans?

 Small businesses can manage group health insurance by working with licensed insurance advisors such as those at PolicyAdvisor.
-They can utilize online tools for employee enrollment and claims processing that insurers such as Sun Life, Benefits by Design, Equitable Life, etc. offer.
+They can utilize online tools for employee enrolment and claims processing that insurers such as Sun Life, Benefits by Design, Equitable Life, etc. offer.

 Connect with author